 We are currently focused on the development of small molecule kinase inhibitors for difficult-to-treat, genomically defined cancers.
-By leveraging our deep expertise in structure-based drug discovery, translational research and patient-driven precision medicine, which we collectively refer to as our Kinnate Discovery Engine, we aim to bring new treatment options to three patient populations: (1) those with cancers that harbor known oncogenic drivers with no currently available targeted therapies, (2) those with genomically well-characterized tumors that have intrinsic resistance to currently available treatments (non-responders), and (3) those whose tumors have acquired resistance over the course of therapy to currently available treatments.
+Our Kinnate Discovery Engine, which starts with the identification of an unmet need among validated oncogenic drivers, utilizes our deep expertise in medicinal chemistry and the tailored ecosystems of our partners to develop our targeted therapies.
+We aim to bring new treatment options to three patient populations: (1) those with cancers that harbor known oncogenic drivers (gene alterations that cause cancers) with no currently available trageted therapies, (2) those with genomically well-characterized tumors that have intrinsic resistance to currently available treatments (non-responders), and (3) those whose tumors have acquired resistance over the course of therapy to currently available treatments.

-Our lead programs include candidates in preclinical development for cancers that are driven by specific oncogenic alterations in either the BRAF kinase gene, or in the FGFR2 and FGFR3 kinase genes.
+Our lead programs include candidates in clinical development for cancers that are driven by specific oncogenic alterations in kinase and related pathway genes including BRAF Class II and Class III, NRAS and FGFR2 and FGFR3.
 We are also advancing a number of other small molecule research programs, including a CDK12 inhibitor in lead optimization and several other undisclosed targets with compounds at the lead identification stage.
+We currently own worldwide development and commercial rights for all of our programs, with the exception of the Greater China rights for KIN-2787, KIN-3248 and our CDK12 inhibitor that are exclusively licensed to Kinnjiu, our majority-owned joint venture.